 Opera and Other Projects

 Beyond work for dance companies and educational programs, Foehringer has collaborated on productions with Festival Opera, West Bay Opera, San Francisco Conservatory of Music and Children’s Creativity Museum of San Francisco.
-Foehringer directed opera productions of Britten’s “A Midsummer Night’s Dream”; Gounod’s “Faust”; Donizetti’s “Lucia di Lammermoor” and Verdi’s “La Traviata”.
-This year, Foehringer choreographed and stage directed a double bill for Festival Opera in June 2017.
-On the program was Ruggero Leoncavallo’s “Pagliacci” and Kurt Weill’s “The Seven Deadly Sins”.
+Foehringer directed opera productions of Britten’s “A Midsummer Night’s Dream”; Gounod’s “Faust”; Donizetti’s “Lucia di Lammermoor” and Verdi’s “La Traviata”; Ruggero Leoncavallo’s “Pagliacci” and Kurt Weill’s “The Seven Deadly Sins”.
+In the summer of 2018, Foehringer staged directed a “Best of Opera” for Festival Opera featuring Puccini’s “La Boheme” and “Tosca” and Strauss’ “Die Fledermaus.

 From Brazil to California